DBE Final Rule Sprint — B2G Coach

 Session 1

-The New Landscape — What the Rule Actually Changed Foundation
+The Real Story — What the IFR Actually Changed Foundation

 Session 2